top of page

 His history

-The origin of the fief of the Court merges with the history of Valois and the counts of Crépy, property of the countess Éléonore since 1194.
+The origin of the fief of La Cour is intertwined with the history of the Valois and the Counts of Crépy, and it belonged to Countess Éléonore as early as 1194.

-Later, in 1589, the fief of the Court passed to the Condren family, including Messire Guillaume de Condren, adviser and butler to the King.
+Later, in 1589, the fief of La Cour passed to the Condren family, including Sir Guillaume de Condren, adviser and maître d’hôtel to the king.

-Then in 1780, Lavoisier, the great chemist, bought the Court and completed a large estate in the region where his family was from.
+Then, in 1780, Lavoisier, the renowned chemist, purchased La Cour and expanded a large estate in the region where his family originated.

 Largny_old.jpg